Pyridinium chlorochromate

-Pyridinium chlorochromate (PCC) is a yellow-orange salt with the formula [C5H5NH]+[CrO3Cl]−.
+Pyridinium chlorochromate (PCC), also known as the Corey–Suggs reagent, is a yellow-orange salt with the formula [C5H5NH]+[CrO3Cl]−.
 It is a reagent in organic synthesis used primarily for oxidation of alcohols to form carbonyls.
 A variety of related compounds are known with similar reactivity.
 PCC offers the advantage of the selective oxidation of alcohols to aldehydes or ketones, whereas many other reagents are less selective.

 Structure and preparation

 PCC consists of a pyridinium cation, [C5H5NH]+, and a tetrahedral chlorochromate anion, [CrO3Cl]−.
 Related salts are also known, such as 1-butylpyridinium chlorochromate, [C5H5N(C4H9)][CrO3Cl] and potassium chlorochromate.

 PCC is commercially available.
 Discovered by accident, the reagent was originally prepared via addition of pyridine into a cold solution of chromium trioxide in concentrated hydrochloric acid: